krzysztof-ciszewski/go-blog/README.md

 - PostgreSQL 18 (if running manually)
 - RabbitMQ 3 (if running manually)
 - GitHub OAuth App (for authentication)
+- SQLite (for testing - used by Watermill for command/event storage)

 ## Getting Started